imagej/imagej.github.io/plugins/feature_demo.md

 While both the java and clojure versions encapsulate the variables in a local namespace -in Clojure, by using let statements to declare local variables-, the jython version does not, so they are all global when defined outside the class definition.
 One can achieve, though, variable encapsulation by declaring the entire script inside a class or function definition -but its not required as in java, neither as natural and straightforward as in Clojure.

-{% include info-box icon_path="/images/icons/40px-Important-sign.png" content="Stop!
+{% include warning-box content="Stop!
 This is an important message!
 Did you check out the plugins categories page?
 What do you think?
+Make sure you wash your hands!
 Okay please continue reading.
 " %}

 {% include anchor content="Syntax highlighting" %}